 The Environmental and Regional Studies Track examines the interactions between humans and the natural world with an emphasis on the southeastern coastal area of the United States.

 Environmental Studies is an interdisciplinary program that examines these relationships from a variety of vantage points.
 Historical perspectives, social science and public policy approaches, and scientific analyses are all utilized to understand these complex human-nature relationships.

-- 1. Completion of American Studies area F courses with a grade C or better - 2.
-Completion of the required upper division American Studies courses with a C or better. - 3.
-2.0 GPA required for graduation.
+- Completion of American Studies Area F courses with a grade C or better. - Completion of the required upper level American Studies courses with a C or better. - 2.0 GPA required for graduation. - 30 Credits of upper level courses must be completed at CCGA.

-For additional program information, see the college website or contact the Department Coordinator for the Department of Social Sciences at 912-279-5877.
+For additional program information, see the college website or contact the Department